sergiofbsilva/bennu-tools/README.md

 * cptom - copies current module target/*.jar to APP
 * dodeps - compiles current module and all dependencies
 * doall - compiles all modules at WORKSPACE_DIR
-* dodeps - compiles current module and all dependencies, using mvn -o flag
+* dodepsOffline - compiles current module and all dependencies, using mvn -o argument
+* doFollowing - compiles given list of modules, using mvn clean install.
+If first argument is -o it uses the mvn -o argument

 ##examples